kaviara-14/Three-Tier-Application-Deployments-on-AWS-EKS/README.md

         --policy-name AWSLoadBalancerControllerIAMPolicy \
         --policy-document file://iam_policy.json

-    # This command applies the load balancer policy to your eks cluster so that your eks cluster is working with your load balancer according to the policy.
+    # This command apply the load balancer policy to your eks cluster so that your eks cluster is working with your load balancer according to the policy
     eksctl utils associate-iam-oidc-provider --region <region> --cluster <cluster-name> --approve

-    # Creates a service account in an EKS cluster with specific IAM permissions.
+    # This command create and attach an service account to your cluster so that your cluster is allowed to work with load balancer service.
     eksctl create iamserviceaccount \
       --cluster=<your-cluster-name> \
       --namespace=<name-space>\